27 The first and second derivatives

 plotif(f, f', -3, 3)

-We can see the first derivative test in action: at the peaks and valleys – the relative extrema – the color changes.
+We can see the first derivative test in action: at the peaks and valleys – the relative extrema – the highlighting changes.
 This is because \(f'\) is changing sign as the function changes from increasing to decreasing or vice versa.

 This function has a critical point at \(0\), as can be seen.
 It corresponds to a point where the derivative does not exist.
 It is still identified through find_zeros, which picks up zeros and in case of discontinuous functions, like f', zero crossings: